- Feb 23, 2016

 Now let us talk about another gotcha with this unit.
 The volume control goes from 0 to 80 in .5 steps.
 But they aren't db steps.
 Further, set to 80 (max) you get more than 30% THD.
 Set to 70 which is about 3 db less you get a few % THD.
 Set to 69 THD drops to .009% or about – 80 db.
 69 is 2.23 volts output and 80 is only 3.23 volts output.
 A difference of 3.2 db.
 Why did they allow you to do this?
 You don't get any real gain for low levels.
 Why leave it so you could experience 30% THD?

 Now I was listening to music at low 60 levels at the loudest.
 But with the extreme jitter it did not sound good.
 Here is 69 on the volume with 1 khz over HDMI.
 OK, but not excellent.
 Odd harmonics are much higher than even harmonics.
 You also see the jitter spikes around the 1 khz tone here.
-The 3rd harmonic is about -79 db.
+SINAD is 79 db.
+Dynamic range (not shown) is 99 db.
+Also not shown linearity is good to about 18 bits.
+SINAD with Coax or Toslink input is an abysmal 66 db.

 Now here is a spectrogram for the coax input.
 It is a single tone sweep to 20 khz and then dual tone sweep with tones 1 khz apart.
 The background goes gray at -100 dbFS only things above that level leave a trace.
 You see the ample harmonics from distortion.
 But look at all the spikes and haze from periodic and random jitter.
 Contrast it to my Marantz measurements which showed the sweep tones and a little 2nd harmonic with a whole lot of empty space otherwise.
 This is an awful result for the Emotiva over the digital coax input.